-The College's Finance Memorandum with the ESFA requires that it has an effective internal audit function.
+The Accountability Statement with the DfE requires that the College to have an effective internal audit function.
 The main responsibility of internal audit is to provide the Corporation Board, the Principal and the SMT with assurances on the adequacy of the internal control systems, governance processes and risk management.